LinkedIn Guide

 A link preview with no image to display.

-But how do I actually preview my posts?
+I know what you are thinking now“How do I actually preview my posts?”
 Well, I do it with LinkedIn post inspector.

 Heard the name but don't know what it is?
 No worries – I'm here to give you the lowdown.
 But first, let me explain how link previews work on LinkedIn.